emir-/ImageStaticBootstrapGalleryBuilder/README.md

-Image Static Bootstrap Gallery Builder
+Image Static Bootstrap Gallery Builder (WIP)
 ==================================

 Small console that generates static HTML snippets which can be used with a bootstrap gallery plugin: